aridjayarecipes/cutesrecipes.web.app/content/post/1764-step-by-step-guide-to-prepare-super-quick-homemade-baked-blueberry-pancake.md

 1. Take  Whipped cream to serve

-Learn how to make blueberry pancakes that are light and fluffy, and don't turn purple on you.
+Learn how to make blueberry pancakes that are light and fluffy, and don&#39;t turn purple on you.
 Light, fluffy and fruity, these pancakes are an American classic.
 Fresh or frozen blueberries are equally good.
 This baked pancake is made in a casserole dish, and becomes the fluffiest pancake that breakfast dreams are made of.

 <!--inarticleads2-->